polvo/polvo/README.md

 > Of couse, you won't be able to use NodeJS core modules once inside the Browser, such as `fs`, `process`, `cluster` and so on.
-The same applies to any other module you may find, if it uses any API not available for in-browser use, you won't be able to use it.
+The same applies to any other module you may find - if it uses any API not available for in-browser use, you won't be able to use it.

 # Packaging Systems

-In order not to lock you with one single packaging system, Polvo is intended to support most of them.
+In order to not lock you up with one single packaging system, Polvo is intended to support most of them.
 It's not fully functional yet but the plans are there.

 At the moment you can use: